 For more information about our board of Governors, please click the link below.

 Our Governing Body

-The governors at Golden Flatts have a very important role in the school communities of both Golden Flatts and Lynnfield, and it is important that parents and carers know who are representing them and their children.
-If you are interested in finding out more about the work of the governing body, or would like to become a governor, please don’t hesitate to contact Mrs Sharpe.
+The governors of our federation have a very important role in the school communities of both Golden Flatts and Lynnfield, and it is important that parents and carers know who are representing them and their children.
+If you are interested in finding out more about the work of the federated governing body, or would like to become a governor, please don’t hesitate to contact Mrs Sharpe.
 The DFE sets out the purpose of the Governing Body;

 - The purpose of the governing body is to conduct the school with a view to promoting high standards of educational achievement.
 Its three core strategic functions are: